I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Thus, if you want to travel, you can do it in relative comfort in any unit you purchase.

 Since the average person does not know all of the choices, I am providing them in this article.
+We will look at:

-It will give you a brief overview that will help you to decide which type of unit will work best for you.
+For each of the above, I will give you a brief overview that will help you to decide which type of unit will work best for you.

-Popup (otherwise known as fold down or fold up) campers come in several sizes.
+Popup (otherwise known as fold-down or fold-up) campers come in several sizes.

 They have canvas sides which fold down into a closed box .The top and lower sides are solid, which protects them from water damage.
 They can be quite spacious, are easy to store and tow and offer many amenities.

-However they are labor intensive for set up and break down.
+However they are labor-intensive for set up and break down.
 They can also become uncomfortable in wet weather and can create security issues due to their soft sides.

 You will not be permitted to camp in them in certain places like specific areas of Yellowstone National Park because they offer no protection against wild bears.